Other sections in Alumni:

 Professor Harry Townsend, former Chair of Economics passed away in Feburary 2018.
 Harry began working at Lancaster in 1972 as Chair of Economics and took the role of Head of the Economics department in 1979.
 Harry studied at Cambridge and the London School of Economics, and during the 1939-45 war he served as a Sub-lieutenant in the Royal Navy.
 He was a Senior Lecturer at the London School of Economics and had been a Reader in Industrial Economics, building his reputation in the field as an expert on the actual practices of large firms in the UK.
 Over a professional lifetime in that area he had acquired an unparalleled knowledge of how firms are structured and how they interact with one another, and had published quite extensively on this subject.
 He retired to Southport in the 1980s, but continued to visit the Department for many years after he had formally left it.
 Professor Geraint Johnes, who shared teaching duties with Harry, said “Harry was a gentleman and a gentle man.
 His reader, Price Theory, was read and devoured by countless trainee economists in the 1970s and 1980s.”
 After retiring from work in 1982, Harry later returned to the University to teach part time until 1991.

-Alexander Geoffrey Thompson, OBE, former University Treasurer, died on 5 January 2018 after a long illness.
-Mr Thompson, a former vice-chairman of J. Bibby and Sons PLC and Fothergill-Harvey PLC, became chairman and subsequently Treasurer of the Finance Committee in September 1983, and continued until July 1993.
-He was a co-opted member of the Council for ten years, and of the Planning and Resources Committee, at a time when the university was resuming a period of growth and development, particularly in research, under the third vice-chancellor, Professor Harry Hanham.
-Mr Thompson, previously chairman of the Francis Scott Charitable Trust, and using his contacts as chairman of the then Lancaster District Health Authority, also led pioneering medical health fundraising for the university.
-He and his wife Irene were generous in the keen interest they took in the university’s affairs and their participation in its cultural and social activities, maintaining contact for a long period after his retirement from these roles.
+Alexander Geoffrey Thompson, OBE, Honorary Graduate and former University Treasurer, died on 5 January 2018 after a long illness.
+Mr Thompson, a former Vice-Chairman of J. Bibby and Sons PLC and Fothergill-Harvey PLC, became Chairman and subsequently Treasurer of the Finance Committee in September 1983, and continued until July 1993.
+He was a co-opted member of the Council for ten years, and of the Planning and Resources Committee, at a time when the University was resuming a period of growth and development, particularly in research, under the third Vice-Chancellor, Professor Harry Hanham.
+Mr Thompson, previously Chairman of the Francis Scott Charitable Trust, and using his contacts as Chairman of the then Lancaster District Health Authority, also led pioneering medical health fundraising for the University.
+He and his wife Irene were generous in the keen interest they took in the University’s affairs and their participation in its cultural and social activities, and maintained contact for a long period after his retirement from these roles.
 An honorary LL.D. was conferred on him in July 1994.

 Paul Mather (Information Engineering, 1990, Cartmel) died on 28 December 2017 after a 2 year battle with cancer, aged 52.
 Paul lived in Malaysia where he ran his own consulting business, having earlier in his career lectured at Blackpool and Fylde College and then in Singapore.
 He leaves behind a wife, Vivian.
 Paul was a real character with the biggest heart and a great big smile and he will always be remembered fondly by all of his university friends.

 Professor Bob Hale passed away on 12 December 2017 aged 72.
-Formerly a member of the Department of Philosophy from 1969 until transferring to the University of St Andrews in 1989, and latterly Professor of Philosophy at Sheffield University, he has been described as one of the most outstanding philosophers of his generation.
-Please see here for a tribute published by the University of Sheffield.
+Formerly a member of the Department of Philosophy from 1969 until transferring to the University of St. Andrews in 1989, and latterly Professor of Philosophy at Sheffield University, he has been described as one of the most outstanding philosophers of his generation.
+See here for a tribute published by the University of Sheffield.

 Dr Alan Thomson, former staff member in the Chemistry, then Department of Biological Sciences, passed away on Sunday 10 December 2017.
 He retired from the University initially in 2007, although later returned that year to undertake various roles within the Lancaster Environment Centre until final retirement from the University in 2015.
 A fuller obituary appears can be found on our website.

-Katarina Parula, former University staff member died on 30 November 2017.
-Katarina (Kat) had been a member of staff at Lancaster since 1994 in a number of roles, Sports Centre receptionist until 1996, then secretary in the Sports Centre until 2004, she also worked in the Ceremonies & Events office until 2008 when she took a break from university work, returning in 2013 to take up a role as faculty administration assistant in the Faculty of Arts and Social Science (FASS) and latterly in a Personal Assistant role to the Dean in FASS.
+Katarina Pardula, former University staff member died on 30 November 2017.
+Katarina (Kat) had been a member of staff at Lancaster since 1994 in a number of roles, Sports Centre receptionist until 1996, then Sports Centre secretary until 2004.
+She also worked in the Ceremonies & Events office until 2008 when she took a break from university work, returning in 2013 to take up a role as Faculty Administration Assistant in the Faculty of Arts and Social Science (FASS) and latterly in a Personal Assistant role to the Dean in FASS.